Diane-Parr/R-Workshops/README.md

 # R-Workshops

-# This is where I will house all of my materials for R Workshops
+# This the repository for all of my materials for R Workshops.